vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 13. On the **Kubernetes Network** page, select the network where the control plane and worker nodes are placed during management cluster deployment.
 Ensure that the network has **DHCP** service enabled.<p>If the Tanzu environment is placed behind a proxy, enable the proxy and provide the proxy details.

-    **Note:** The procedure shown in this document does not use a proxy to connect to the Internet.
+    > **Note** The procedure shown in this document does not use a proxy to connect to the Internet.

     ![Kubernetes Network](img/tko-in-vmc-aws/deploy-tko-vmc-54.jpg)